 Black-Tailed Prairie Dog (Cynomys ludovicians)

-Robust rodents 11 to 13 inches long, weighing 1½ to 3 pounds, with broad, rounded heads, hairy tails and short legs.
+Description: Black-Tailed Prairie Dogs are robust rodents that are 14 to 17 inches long.
+They weigh 2 to 3 pounds.
+They have broad, rounded heads, small ears, large black eyes, hairy tails and short legs.
 They are brown in color, with darker ears and a pale buff to whitish belly.
-They have 22 teeth.
+The tip of their tail is black.

-Grasses, roots, weeds, forbs, blossoms, and occasionally insects.
+Diet: Omnivore – although they are primarily herbivores, feeding mostly on grasses, roots, weeds, herbs, and blossoms, they will occasionally eat insects.
 All their water comes from their food.

-When prairie dogs sense danger, the sentinel prairie dog gives a two-syllable sharp, warning bark, bobs up and down, calls again, and then quickly disappears in its burrow.
-Other prairie dogs farther from the danger zone watch, and if the predator gets close will repeat the warning call.
+When Black-Tailed Prairie Dogs sense danger, the sentinel Black-Tailed Prairie Dog gives a two-syllable sharp, warning bark, bobs up and down, calls again, and then quickly disappears in its burrow.
+Other Black-Tailed Prairie Dogs farther from the danger zone watch, and if the predator gets close will repeat the warning call.

-Prairie dogs dig burrows with tunnels leading to chambers for denning, storage and nesting.
-The entrance holes are funnel-shaped and lead down steep tunnels 15 or 16 feet before leveling off for another 20 to 50 feet, ending in a chamber.
+Black-Tailed Prairie Dogs dig burrows with tunnels leading to chambers for denning, storage and nesting.
+The entrance holes are funnel-shaped and lead down steep tunnels 15 or 16 feet before leveling off for another 20 to 50 feet.